electronicarts/fastnoise/README.md

   \<fileName>      - The path and filename to output, without a file extension.

+Options:

   -split             - If specified, each slice will be output as a separate image, else, all
                        slices will be put together into a single image.

   -numsteps \<steps> - specify how many iterations of optimization to do. defualts to 10,000.

   -output \<type>    - Force an output type.  type can be: exr, csv.

+  -seed \<value>     - Force the random seed value.
+Makes process deterministic.

+  -init \<filename>  - Load data for initial state instead of init.hlsl generating it.
+Binary
+                       file must contain textureSize.x * textureSize.y * textureSize.z * 4 floats.

 Parameter Explanation:
 - Box size is diameter, so 3 gives you 3x3, 5 gives you 5x5 etc.